If you are ready to ditch the A/C car transfer or comfortable flight journey, then we have the perfect list of 20 offbeat ways to travel across India.

 Go for a 7 Night/8 Days Marwari horse safari starting Nawalgarh to Salasar in the backdrop of the royal Shekhawati region in north east Rajasthan and get the feeling of how the royals used to live in those days.
 Ride one of those handsome mares of Marwar – glossy black coat, with limpid eyes and beautifully curled ears – and reach the countryside, you will see the roads winding up for you.
 You can coincide your Shekhawati visit to February when the famous Shekhawati festival takes place.

 Shikara boat ride in Dal Lake, Kashmir

 Shikara or wooden boats that ply in the Dal/Nagin lakes in Srinagar are a cultural symbol of Kashmir.
 Made out of locally obtained wood and with colorfully designed interiors and canopy, these little water taxis are the best(and probably the only way) to travel within the lakes.
 Some of the Shikara’s have been converted into mobile shops for selling fresh flowers/jewellery and other locally made products

 Bullock cart ride in Maharashtra

-Travelers wanting to experience the age old ” Bullock cart” can do so in Maharashtra.
-There are many villages like Kashid/Dapoli/Ratnagiri/Neral etc that conduct Bullock cart ride for travelers wanting to experience the rural way of travelling as a part of their stay.
+Travelers wanting to experience the age-old ” Bullock cart” can do so in Maharashtra.
+There are many villages like Kashid/Dapoli/Ratnagiri/Neral etc that conduct Bullock cart ride for travelers wanting to experience the rural way of traveling as a part of their stay.